Jump to:

 We’ll show you the best areas to stay in the islands, why we love each one, what to do and eat while you’re in each, and more to help you get the biggest bang for your buck.
 Let us be your guide!

-The 5 Best Parts of the Cook Islands
+The Best Places to Stay in the Cook Islands

 Do keep in mind that while we’ve listed 5 areas above, 2 of them are best for day trips.
 This guide is aimed at helping you find the best areas in which to stay, of which there are 3; we’ll each cover each of these in detail below.